Kaida-Amethyst/math.mbt/README.md

 ## License

-The Moonbit Math Library is licensed under the MIT License.
+The Moonbit Math Library is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ---